TheRoccoB/custom-smg-simmer/README.md

 Go to [simmer.io](https://simmer.io) and long-press on our logo in the top left corner (at least 3 sec).

 This brings up a dialog "custom site options".
-Set "custom URL" to http://localhost:8087/customSite and click go.
+Click the "localhost:8087" button.

 With any luck, you'll see a custom version of simmer.io with customization options set in `customSite/customSite.js` and `customSite/customFrame.js`